Political overview since Kyrgyz independence

 Observer Status at the Socialist International

 Omurbek Tekebayev founded Ata-Meken in 1992 following a split from the Erkin Kyrgyzstan party.
 He has been the party leader ever since.
 The party participated in all parliamentary elections, winning seats in the Kyrgyz parliament in 1994 and 2000.
 Tekebayev was Speaker of Parliament from March 2005 till February 2006, but resigned after a clash with former President Bakiyev.
-The party favours parliamentary democracy and economic reforms and can be considered centre left.
-It favours a compromise between various social sectors and government bodies.
+The party favors parliamentary democracy and economic reforms and can be considered center left.
+It favors a compromise between various social sectors and government bodies.
 Ata-Meken is popular mostly in the north of Kyrgyzstan.
 Therefore the party is trying to strengthen its ranks with members of the Parliament representing different regions, hoping to widen its support bases.
-In the parliamentary elections of 2010 it finished fifth.
-The party has 18 seats in the parliament.
+In the Parliamentary elections of 2015 the party just passed the electoral threshold and holds 11 seats in Parliament.

 The Party of Communists